katieseo1/earthQuakesExplorer/README.md

 ![Screenshots](https://github.com/katieseo1/earthQuakeExplorer/blob/master/screenShot.png)

 ##Summary
-Earthquake Explorer allows you to search occurrence of earthquakes using date range and magnitude.
+Earthquake Explorer allows you to search occurrence of earthquake using date range and magnitude.
+The earchquake information is retrieved from the United States Geological Survey (USGS) public API.
-It displays the location and its magnitude on the map and the earthquake detailed information which is retrieved from the United States Geological Survey (USGS) public API.
+It displays the location and magnitude of the earchquakes on the map with either satellite or terrain mode.
-The app uses responsive web design to alow the site to be viewed approriately from both desktop and mobile devices.
+The app uses responsive web design so that it can be viewed approriately from both desktop and mobile devices.

 ##Live Site
 You can access Earthquake Explorer at https://katieseo1.github.io/earthQuakesExplorer/index.html